Classical, modern, avant-garde — the beautiful and the deliberately ugly. All part of the same conversation.

 I’m five, maybe six years old, sitting next to my father at a matinee, Pinter or Stoppard, something dense and adult.
 I’m wearing a blazer, dressed better than I do for church, and I don’t understand why.
 So I ask him.

 “Why do I have to wear this?
 I’m more dressed up than for church.”
+He doesn’t miss a beat.
+“This is more important than church.”

 That’s when you learn what matters.
 What’s sacred.
 Not the building with the steeple, but the room where people gather to bear witness to the truth of being alive, messy, brutal, beautiful, inexplicable.

 My father dragged me around the world to see theater.
-Not to museums, not to tourist traps,to theater.
+Not to museums, not to tourist traps — to theater.
 Classical, modern, avant-garde, contemporary, the beautiful and the deliberately ugly.
 He taught me that it’s all part of the same conversation, the same hunger to make sense of being human by putting bodies in a room and asking them to transform.

-Sam Shepard used to show up at our house to talk with my dad.
-Between their sessions, he’d step out back to chain-smoke, and somehow, I was worth talking to.
-By then, I’d started writing as a young teenager, badly, but with the kind of conviction only adolescence allows.
-Playwriting seemed like something special, powerful, romantic.
-Arthur Miller and Marilyn Monroe.
-David Mamet and Lindsay Crouse.
-Sam Shepard and Jessica Lange.
-The idea that you could write truth so raw it made you dangerous, so beautiful it made you irresistible… I bought into all of it.
 Years later, I’m just sixteen, and for reasons I still don’t fully understand, my father gives me his tickets to opening night of A Lie of the Mind at ACT in San Francisco and lets me drive to the city alone.
 First intermission, I run into Shepard.
 We walk across the street to Jack in the Box.
 The conversation is good enough that we meet back there during the second intermission.
 A sixteen-year-old kid and one of American theater’s greatest playwrights, eating fast food burgers and talking about the work.
 That’s when you learn: genius doesn’t require white tablecloths.
-And sometimes, the best education happens when someone hands you the keys and trusts you to not to kill yourself and just show up.
+And sometimes, the best education happens when someone hands you the keys and trusts you to just show up.

 At Stanford, I get to work with Anna Deavere Smith on Twilight at the Mark Taper Forum.
-Watching her conjure three dozen souls through a single body, building a city from voices, that’s its own education in what directing can be.
+Watching her conjure three dozen souls through a single body, building a city from voices — that’s its own education in what directing can be.

 Then Lee Breuer takes me on the road.
 I start as a Production Assistant, the grunt, the nobody.
 Slowly, I become Technical Director, then Production Manager, then Producer.
 Years of this, learning in real time that the job isn’t about vision in the abstract.
 It’s about making the vision happen, with duct tape, diplomacy, charm, and sheer will.
 Eventually, we end up co-teaching a class at Stanford called the Actor/Director.
 Full circle, but not really.
 In this work, there are no circles.
 Only spirals.